whitneyburton/portfolios/template-markdown.md

 * [GitHub URL](https://github.com/mngatewood/ideaBox)
 * [Original Assignment](http://frontend.turing.io/projects/ideabox.html)

 IdeaBox was by far my most challenging and most rewarding project.
-My partner was not feeling very comfortable with Javascript and jQuery, so I feared this burden was going to weigh solely on my shoulders.
+My partner was not very comfortable with Javascript and jQuery, so I feared this burden was going to weigh solely on my shoulders.
 I was initially frustrated with the pace of our progress, but when we got back together on Monday, I realized that we weren't working to his strengths.
 We worked closely the rest of the week and pulled through.
 While the project wasn't as polished as some of my others, we both learned that we can compromise our working style and still be successful.
+I enjoyed witnessing the wins of my partner.

 (evaluation comments)